Whiting Bay: Present

 In the late 1950s the steamer services to Arran from the mainland stopped calling in at Whiting Bay and the service changed to a car ferry calling only at Brodick from 1957.
 This led to the fortunes of Whiting Bay waning and the venerable steamer pier shut in the early 1960s.
 The village still has a modest pier situated on the shore close to the line of tiny shops in the centre of the village with their rears to the water.
 Many of the grander villas have been converted into tourist amenities such as hotels, guesthouses and restaurants and the village has a large proportion of such accommodation on the island.
 The Whiting Bay Golf Club continues to operate, as does the putting green.
 The village also has a primary school, a doctors' surgery and a number of businesses catering for visitors such as an art gallery.
 In the 2011 Census the population of Whiting Bay was 620.

+Notable Sites

+The basic character of the village is formed by settlement along the coastal road, with a line late of Victorian villas in the northern part of the village which were built as boarding houses.

+Glenashdale Falls

+Eas a' Chrannaig also known as the Glenashdale Falls is formed of a series of falls on the Glenashdale Burn, which flows from moorland near the summit of Tighvein eastwards towards Whiting Bay, from which there is a tourist trail leading some 4 kilometres (2.5 mi) up Glenashdale.The falls are set in managed woodland with a viewing platform.

+There is a small Iron Age fort nearby which would originally have had one or more circular houses inside defended by the outer wall.

+Giants' Graves

+Known locally as the Giants Graves, this site contains the remains of two "Clyde Type" Neolithic chambered tombs.
+The remains of a further chambered cairn known as Torr an Loisgte are nearby.

+Kings Cross Iron Age Fort

+At the north end of Whiting Bay towards Lamlash.
+The remains of an Iron Age fort can be seen near the end of the spit of land known as Kings Cross Point, along with the shallow imprint where a Viking Ship burial was excavated in the 19th century.